Obsidian plugin was abused to deploy a remote access trojan

 TLDR

-• Campaign REF6598 uses fake shared Obsidian vaults and social engineering to deliver PHANTOMPULSE RAT to finance and crypto targets on Windows and macOS.
+• Campaign REF6598 uses malicious shared Obsidian vaults to deliver PHANTOMPULSE RAT to finance and crypto targets on Windows and macOS.

 Key Takeaways

-• PHANTOMPULSE resolves its C2 server by querying Ethereum blockchain transactions from a hard-coded wallet, making the infrastructure resistant to takedown.
+• PHANTOMPULSE resolves its C2 by querying a hard-coded Ethereum wallet address for transaction data, making infrastructure takedowns difficult.

-• RAT capabilities include keylogging, screenshots, file exfiltration, and arbitrary command execution; primary risk is crypto wallet keys and exchange credentials.
+• RAT capabilities include keylogging, screenshots, file exfiltration, and arbitrary command execution; cross-platform (PowerShell on Windows, AppleScript on macOS).

 Hacker News Comment Review